 Finding the Best Places to Retire Since 2006!

-Overview: The tranquil hamlet of Ocean Springs sits on Biloxi Bay on Mississippi's east Gulf Coast and has a history of endurance.
+The tranquil hamlet of Ocean Springs sits on Biloxi Bay on Mississippi's east Gulf Coast and has a history of endurance.
 It began as the first permanent settlement in French Louisiana in 1699.
-In the mid-1800s, it became a resort town and garnered accolades for its healing waters.
-In 2005, it was severely damaged by Hurricane Katrina but has mostly rebuilt.
+In the mid-1800s, it became a resort town and became known for its healing waters.
+In 2005, it was severely damaged by Hurricane Katrina but rebuilt.

 Fishing is a way of life in Ocean Springs.
 Each morning fishing boats venture out to sea, returning in the afternoon with nets full of fresh crab, shrimp and oysters.
 Much of this bounty finds its way into dozens of local markets and very good restaurants.
 In recent years, Ocean Springs has also become known for its eclectic arts scene.
 The Walter Anderson Museum of Art celebrates the work of its namesake, and the beautiful Mary C. O'Keefe Cultural Center has art classes, exhibits and performances.
 Downtown is cute and leafy with galleries, pubs, sidewalk cafes and shops.
-Residents enjoy an organic grocery, three golf courses, lots of festivals and plenty of opportunities for fishing, swimming and boating.
+Residents enjoy an organic grocery, three golf courses and lots of festivals.

 Climate: A coastal city, Ocean Springs is hot and sticky in the summer and mild and a little less sticky in the winter.
 Summer temperatures are in the 80s and 90s, and winter temperatures are the 50s and 60s.
 On average, this area receives 62 inches of rain per year.